HSSBoston/econ-pets/README.md

   -->

 - Model 5 (March 2026 -)
   - Revised from Model 2.
-The budget and time constraints are inherited from Model 2.
+The budget and time constraints are inherited from Model 2 without modification.
 The utility function is modified to have two separate companionship terms about pet quantity and pet quality (welfare).
 In Model 2, pet quantity and quality are combined into a single term.
   - [Model description](model2/model5.pdf)

 - Model 6 (March 2026 -)